paced/dotfiles/README.md

 # arch-dotfiles
 My Arch Linux dotfiles.

+Paving way for bspwm.
+Note these down if you intend to use them because the next few days will see them all gone/changed.

 Computing can and should be personalised and comfortable without conforming to any conventions.
 This is supposed to be a compressed, vivid, bright, but very dark rice.
 The GTK themes were generated using oomix and the icons are simply just Solarised Circle.
 I am using i3-gaps-next-git with i3blocks for my status bar, though this may change.

 ## Screenshot: